THIS IS THE U.K. HISTORIC ARMS RESOURCE CENTRE ............. FREE OF COOKIES, TRACKING & ADVERTISEMENTS

 Please be aware that some specialist rotational imagery on these pages may take longer than usual to load

-single-shot target rifles in British use
+Stevens single-shot target rifle models in British use.

 The Stevens "ARMORY"* model